Barestack-io/vaultenv/README.md

 # vaultenv

-**Stop sharing `.env` files over Slack.** vaultenv lets your team securely sync environment variables using GitHub for authentication and client-side encryption.
-No servers to run, no cloud accounts to set up -- just install and go.
+**Securely share `.env` files with your team.** vaultenv lets your team securely sync environment variables using GitHub for authentication and client-side encryption.
+No servers to run, no cloud accounts to set up.
+Vaulenv is completely free, just install and go.

 ## Why vaultenv?

-Every dev team has the same problem: you need to share database URLs, API keys, and other secrets, but there's no good way to do it.
+Every dev team has the same problem: you need to share database URLs, API keys, and other secrets.
 People end up pasting secrets in Slack DMs, emailing `.env` files, or committing them to private repos in plaintext.
+Paid alternatives exist that require cloud accounts and per developer fees.

-vaultenv fixes this:
+vaultenv offers:

 - **Encrypted end-to-end**: Secrets are encrypted on your machine before they ever leave it.
-GitHub stores only encrypted blobs -- even GitHub admins can't read your secrets.
+GitHub stores only encrypted blobs (inside of a private repo) so even GitHub admins can't read your secrets.
 - **Zero infrastructure**: No servers, no cloud accounts, no databases.
 Everything runs through GitHub repos you already have.
 - **Team-friendly**: The vault owner controls who has access.
 New team members request access, the owner approves, and they're in.
 - **Works with your workflow**: Push and pull `.env` files like you push and pull code.
 Optional git hooks auto-sync on every `git push`.